kragen/derctuo/markdown/cyclic-fabrication-systems.md

 wheel surface are inconsequential, so they can make surfaces that are more accurately cylindrical than they are themselves.
 Presumably these EDM wheels must periodically be dressed like grinding wheels, but using EDM rather than grinding.
-Vollmer calls this process "disc erosion", and their process uses copper-tungsten wheels and an oil dielectric to sharpen cutting tools made of polycrystalline diamond or tungsten carbide, while Setco calls it "spark erosion grinding" and uses cold-rolled steel wheels and I think a water dielectric to cut delicate metal honeycomb parts for jet engines.
+Vollmer calls this process “disc erosion”, and their process uses copper-tungsten wheels and an oil dielectric to sharpen cutting tools made of polycrystalline diamond or tungsten carbide, while Setco calls it “spark erosion grinding” and uses cold-rolled steel wheels and I think a water dielectric to cut delicate metal honeycomb parts for jet engines.